 Capital regulations require buffers in addition to the minimum risk-based capital ratios noted above.
 M&T is subject to a stress capital buffer requirement that is determined through the Federal Reserve's supervisory stress tests and M&T's bank subsidiaries are subject to a 2.5% capital conservation buffer requirement.
 The buffer requirement must be composed entirely of CET1.
-M&T's current stress capital buffer is 4.7%.
+M&T's stress capital buffer at September 30, 2023 was 4.7%.
 In June 2023, the Federal Reserve released the results of its most recent supervisory stress tests.
-Based on those results, M&T's stress capital buffer is estimated to be 4.0% effective October 1, 2023.
+Based on those results, on October 1, 2023, M&T's stress capital buffer of 4.0% became effective.